xlucpu/iMES/README.md

 ## Introduction

-This package provides a function to calculates an index of methylation-based epigenetic silencing (iMES) using binary DNA methylation status for patients with clear cell renal cell carcinoma.
+This package provides a function to calculate an index of methylation-based epigenetic silencing (iMES) using binary DNA methylation status for patients with clear cell renal cell carcinoma.

 ## Citation